CompIsle/Unit-16-A2/doc/Problem 2 Doc.md

 }
 ```
 Optimization:

-1. Modified Book Constructor: In the original code, the `Book` constructor accepted individual string parameters for each book attribute.
-However, in the optimized code, the constructor has been modified to accept a `DataRow` object instead.
-This modification allows for a more efficient and cleaner way of creating a `Book` object by directly accessing the values from the `DataRow`.
+Modified Book Constructor: In the original code, the Book constructor accepted individual string parameters for each book attribute.
+However, in the optimized code, the constructor has been modified to accept a DataRow object instead.
+This modification allows for a more efficient and cleaner way of creating a Book object by directly accessing the values from the DataRow.

 ```csharp
 public readonly record struct Book